 In 1984 when Ira was 24 years old, he decided to go into business for himself.
 He stocked the popular light bulbs & ballasts in the basement of his Pikesville MD home, bought an answering machine and a typewriter, hired a truck driver and Geller Lighting was born.
 A few years later he began dating his customer, Yasmin Kronenberger, the girl with the purchase order book at Loyola Federal Savings & Loan.
 Ira offered her a much better job with potential, and she started working for him in 1987.

 The Gellers have two children, Carly & Edison.
-Edison recently started working in the outside sales department during his summer vacation, and Carly has no interest in getting into the lighting business.
+Edison is working in the outside sales department, and Carly has no interest in getting into the lighting business.
 She buys her light bulbs from Walgreens.

 7 Mile Market